aetheric-oss/se-services/docs/icd.md

 [Istio](https://istio.io/latest/) is software for service monitoring and traffic control.

-Arrow Services are run in Docker containers.
+Aetheric Services are run in Docker containers.
 All traffic to that service first flows through an associated Istio container, which acts as a reverse proxy for the Service.
 This allows the Istio container to dictate access, monitor and shape traffic, and produce detailed logs.

 Istio configuration files are in `.yaml` format.
 Each service's repository will track an Istio file.